Weergors WR 67

 Entree weergors 2

-The farmhouse that houses restaurant ‘t Karrewiel was built in its current form in 1869.
+The farmhouse that houses restaurant ‘t Karrewiel was built in 1869 in its current form.
 There was a farm on this site as early as the 16th century.
 Remnants of it were found during excavation work.
 The restaurant area used to be where fodder was stored.
-The cows stood in the winter period in the part where the café is now.
+In the winter period the cows stood in the section where the café is located now.
 The kitchen was the horse stable.
-The farm ‘Peace and Rest is my Lust’ has been owned by the same family since 1917.
+The farm ‘Peace and Quiet are my Pleasure’ is being held by the same family since 1917.

 Time to play!